mcp-server

 Does the description clarify parameter syntax, constraints, interactions, or defaults beyond what the schema provides?

-Schema coverage is 100% with both parameters having descriptions in the input schema.
-The tool description does not add any additional parameter meaning beyond what the schema already provides, so baseline 3 is appropriate.
+Schema coverage is 100% with descriptions for both parameters; description does not add meaning beyond what schema already provides, so baseline score is appropriate.

 Input schemas describe structure but not intent.
 Descriptions should explain non-obvious parameter relationships and valid value ranges.